derrickoswald/CIMSpark/README.md

 Assuming, Docker Engine (version > 1.10.0) and Docker Compose (version >= 1.6.0) are installed, the following steps would launch the cluster and start a Spark shell (:quit to exit).

-* Change to the top level CIMScala directory:
+* Change to the top level CIMReader directory:
 ```
-cd CIMScala
+cd CIMReader
 ```
 * Initialize the cluster (default is two containers, "sandbox" and "worker"):
 ```